Patient education: Polymyositis, dermatomyositis, and other forms of idiopathic inflammatory myopathy (Beyond the Basics)

 Clinical manifestations of mixed connective tissue disease

-Treatment and prognosis of inclusion body myositis
+Management of inclusion body myositis

 Juvenile dermatomyositis and polymyositis: Diagnosis